appreciated/quick-start-material/README.md

       @Override
       public WebAppDescription initWebAppDescription() {
           return new WebAppDescription()
-                .withDefaultDesign(MaterialDesktopView.class) // Set the "design" for the desktop .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLoginDesign(LoginPageView.class) // Set a login page if you want to have one .withTitle("TestWebsite")
+                .withDesign(MaterialDesktopView.class) // Set the "design" for the desktop .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLogin(new BasicAccess()) // Set the login procedure .withRegistration(new BasicRegistration())   // Set the registration procedure .withLoginPage(MaterialLogin.class) // Set a login page if you want to have one otherwise the site will be shown with a login button
+                .withTitle("TestWebsite")
                 .withNavigation(new TestView1()) // add all the Views your want to be able to navigate in .withNavigation(new TestView2()) // ...